 We haven't been resting on our laurels since the first lockdown, Some of us have trained to become Covid Management specialists which has allowed us time to work out how to bring large numbers of sa's on set.
 We have shot in Cumbria for eight days, have had two days shoots in Devon and have further shoots in London and Cornwall scheduled in over the next month.
 We are down to approx 6 - 7 days shoots till completion of this mammoth production, Which is being billed as THE biggest indie production to have come out of the South West region.

-Sad times lie ahead, as a number of our actors will play their last roles over these coming months as we get closer to completion of the film. but despite this, we will always be family.
+As a consequence of us reaching our inevitable end, sad times lie ahead, as a number of our actors will play their last roles over these next coming months.
+Despite this, we will always be film family.

 I hate being in the spotlight for this film, its not my story, its Lucys, I'm simply the one who answered the calling and researched it.
-Which lead to this feature film being made.
+Which lead to this series coming into being..

 I prefer to call myself an 'Accidental Director' as this is a trade I have fallen into in later life.
-No academic training, just a passion to make something happen from my time spent on set as a SA on many a production that has given me a wonderful taste of what the industry holds.
+No academic training, just a passion to make something happen from my time spent on set as a supporting actor in many a production that has given me a wonderful taste of what the industry holds.

 They can be found featured in the Cast and Crew pages - click on the link below to find out more about these amazing actors.

-Do you have questions or comments about our film?
+Do you have questions or comments about Lucys story?
 Do you have a theater where we could arrange a screening?
 Send us a message, and we will get back to you soon.